 Fetch tokens, either by (exact) serial, or all tokens of a single user.
 In case a serial number is given, check that exactly one token is returned and raise a ResourceNotFoundError if that is not the case.
-In case a user is given, the result can also be empty. :param serial: exact serial number or None :param user: a user object or None :param kwargs: additional argumens to get\tokens :return: a (possibly empty) list of tokens
+In case a user is given, the result can also be empty.

+- serial exact serial number or None

+- user a user object or None

+- kwargs additional argumens to get\tokens

+Returns a (possibly empty) list of tokens